FinallyCanuck/finallycanuck-2023/src/posts/2024-01-31-the-push-up-challenge.md

 ---
 Mental health issues are very important to me.
 In February (that starts tomorrow!), I will be doing 2,000 push-ups (press-ups) in support of the [Canadian Mental Health Association](https://cmha.ca/).

-Visit my donor page at [https://www.thepushupchallenge.ca/fundraiser/peterrandazzo/the-push-up-challenge](https://www.thepushupchallenge.ca/fundraiser/peterrandazzo/the-push-up-challenge) to donate or cheer me on.
+Visit my donor page at [https://www.thepushupchallenge.ca/fundraiser/peterrandazzo/the-push-up-challenge](https://www.thepushupchallenge.ca/fundraiser/peterrandazzo/the-push-up-challenge) to donate or learn more.